sydasif/python-book/docs/source/06_file-handling/01_file.md

 192.168.10.12
 ```

-For example, you have a configuration file in the same directory from where you the Python code.
-The filename is `device_config` with configuration, like this:
+For example, you have a configuration file in the same directory from where you have the Python code.
+The filename is `device_config` with a configuration, like this:

 ```console
 conf ter